 A man is a “presumed father” in Illinois if:

-The bottom line is that if a child is born during or within about a year of the beginning or end of a marriage, the husband is considered the “presumed” father.
+The bottom line is that if a child is born during or within about a year of the end of a marriage, the husband is considered the “presumed” father.

 A presumed father may challenge his or her own paternity within 2 years of the discovery of relevant facts that would lead a reasonable person to question paternity.
 This is generally the rule that applies to children that are involved in a divorce.
 If a couple is divorcing, the father may only file a petition to establish the non-existence of a father-child relationship with respect to the children involved if he learned of facts that would lead him to question paternity less than two years prior filing the petition.